bioastroiner/Additional-Worms/README.md

 - [ ] add Configs
 - [x] get Permission from AA's Devs
 - [x] extract Digestive trend of worms and perDigest your food or fuels
+- [ ] make worms more unique than the act.addition's worms
+- [ ] new textures

 ### Worm list